-Purple Feather is a small cafe located on the popular, touristt Commercial Street in Provincetown, Massachusetts.
+Purple Feather is a small cafe located on the popular, touristy Commercial Street in Provincetown, Massachusetts.
 The catchy decor caught our eye as we were browsing up and down the street for a place to eat.

-If we ever come back to Purple Feather, we will probably get a coffee and dessert!
+If we ever come back to Purple Feather, we will probably simply order a coffee and dessert!
 There were so many tempting desserts available.
 Purple Feather has won "The Best Candy Shop on Cape Cod" award 3 years in a row from Cape Cod Magazine.
 Definitely looks delicious - I am excited to try it out sometime!

 Service was very friendly.
 The manager greeted us upon arrival and told us about the specials of the day.
 Food came out very fast and there was no wait to be seated.

 Purple Feather is a good place to grab a cup of coffee, take a break, and people watch.
-The food is a bit pricey for what you get, however, this is what usually happens in all tourist locations.
+The food is a bit pricey for what you get, however, this is what usually happens in all tourist destinations.
 Grab a piece of homemade chocolate, a window seat, and enjoy the scene out on Commercial Street!